a-pig-akab/personal-homepage/content/publication/PICO-RL/index.md

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
-author_notes: ['first author'，'student first author']
+author_notes:
+  - 'first author'
+  - 'student first author'
+  - ‘corresponding author’

 date: '2023-01-01'